About Paternity Rights

 Reasons for Establishing Paternity

 Once paternity is established, the court can enter orders for child support, custody, visitation, health insurance, name change, and reimbursement for pregnancy and birth-related expenses.
 Until paternity is established, the court cannot enter orders regarding any of these issues.
-To learn more specifics about establishing paternity, please contact McKean Family Law for further assistance.
+To learn more specifics about establishing paternity, please get in touch with McKean Family Law for further assistance.